 I don’t know if you’ve ever witnessed a group of six-year-olds writing out and underlining: LO: To compare and contrast characters from “The Snowman” but take it from me: military coups have been organised in less time.
 Writing and underlining the date and the LO can easily take up 10 minutes of your lesson when you’re teaching very young children.
 That’s about 50 minutes a day which adds up to just over four hours a week (that’s the best part of an entire school day.)

-Some schools have tried to come up with innovative ways to get around this by asking teachers to type up and print the objectives so the children just have to stick them into their books.
+Some schools have tried to come up with innovative ways to get around this for example, asking teachers to type up and print the objectives so the children just have to stick them into their books.
 So now the pupils’ lesson time isn’t being wasted but teachers’ workload has been added to.
-Typing up printing, cutting up and sorting learning objectives for 25 lessons a week is an extra hour or so of work a week – time teachers just don’t have.
+Typing up printing, cutting up and sorting learning objectives for 25 lessons a week is roughly an extra hour of work a week – time teachers just don’t have.

 4. Who Are They For?

 They’re also not for Ofsted, if that’s ever a reason to do anything, as they’ve explicitly stated that they will not endorse or criticise any particular teaching style or method.
-I suspect learning objectives are one of those things that as a profession we’ve done for a while now without ever really questioning why.
+Which leaves me with the conclusion that learning objectives are one of those things that as a profession we’ve done for a while now without ever really questioning why.